Seasonal Flu Vaccine Information

 What strains are in this season’s flu vaccine?

-This year's seasonal flu vaccine contains 3 strains of flu viruses as recommended by the World Health Organization (WHO) as the strains most likely to be circulating this season.
+This year's seasonal flu vaccine contains protection against 3 strains of flu virus recommended by the World Health Organization (WHO) as the strains most likely to be circulating this season.
 The three strains are

 What is the name of this season's flu vaccine?

 This year's season flu vaccine is called Inactivated Influenza vaccine (Split Virion) BP.
-It is manufactured by Sanofi Pasteur MSD.
+It is manufactured by Sanofi Pasteur.
 The Patient Information Leaflet and the Summary of Product Characteristics are available here

 How do I get vaccinated?